HubSpot/dependency-management-maven-plugin/README.md

 # dependency-management-plugin

+## This plugin has been adopted by the basepom project, and now lives [here](https://github.com/basepom/maven-plugins/tree/main/dependency-management)

 Maven Plugin for validating that the versions in dependency management and plugin management match the resolved versions.
 Can be run as a standalone plugin or as a rule with the maven-enforcer-plugin.